Mir-Md-Reduan/Tourism-Client/README.md

-# Make a Hospital Website
+# Make a Tourism Website

 Live Site link: https://assignment-10-firebase.web.app

-- Hospital Related Website
+- Tourism Related Website
-- It could be used for Hospital Management comittee
+- It could be used for Tourism Owner.
-- Hospital can give appointment to Patient
+- Tourism can take Booking From Client.
-- Patient can see the Doctor's Profile and Speciality
+- Client can see the Tourism spot details.
-- Patient can see the Doctor's Appointment Fee
+- Client can see the Price Per Person in a tour Planning.